Speakers

 Subtitle: Small molecules, big impact

-The influence of small chemical molecules [carbon dioxide, uranium dioxide, nitrogen monoxide, nitrous oxide, oxygen, ozone, water, ethanol, methanal (formaldehyde)] on everyday human life is the subject of this lecture.
+The influence of small chemical molecules [carbon dioxide, uranium dioxide, nitrogen monoxide, nitrous oxide, oxygen, ozone, water, ethanol, methanal (formaldehyde)] on human everyday life is the subject of this lecture.

 Molecules that move the world (Part 2)

-Molecules as the building blocks of life
+Molecules as building blocks of life

 Sugar, protein, nucleic acid and fat molecules and their physiological and therapeutic significance are presented.